You are here

 Occasional Papers in Anthropology

-Penn State's Occasional Papers in Anthropology series was established in 1965 with an enduringly valuable research report by William Sanders, Cultural Ecology of the Teotihuacan Valley.
-This work and others originally published in print for the series are now available on this online journal platform supported by Penn State University Libraries.
-Our university shares in the global effort to publish cultural resources as freely as is possible.
+The Occasional Papers in Anthropology series was established in 1965 with an enduringly valuable research report by William Sanders, Cultural Ecology of the Teotihuacan Valley.
+This work and others originally published in print for the series are now available on this journal site, with support from editor Susan Toby Evans.

 Penn State Journal of Medicine

-The research published within the Penn State Journal of Medicine (PSJM), which was founded in 2019, will be work of students that allows for advancement of medical education via clinical outcome, basic science, medical education, quality improvement, health systems research, and any other research that may be of importance to the clinical field.
-The audience of this journal includes medical students, residents, fellows, attending physicians, other clinical faculty, clinical scientists, and any other interested readers at the Penn State College of Medicine and beyond the College of Medicine.
+The research published within the Penn State Journal of Medicine (PSJM), which was founded in 2019, is the work of students that allows for advancement of medical education via clinical outcome, basic science, medical education, quality improvement, health systems research, and any other research that may be of importance to the clinical field.
+The audience of PSJM includes medical students, residents, fellows, attending physicians, other clinical faculty, clinical scientists, and any other interested readers at the Penn State College of Medicine and beyond the College of Medicine.

 Penn State University Libraries Magazine